w3f/Grants-Program/applications/open-node-framework.md

 In this grant, we are going to expand Open Node Framework in aspects:

-1. Enable parachain architecture (the MVP only supports standalone Substrate blockchains)
-2. Support more cloud service providers by default
+1. Switch the code base to a fork of w3f/polkadot-deployer
+2. Enable parachain and 3rd party binary config
-3. Cross-datacenter deployment with central management
+3. Cross-datacenter deployment with a central place to manage and view the dashboard
-4. Better dashboard and data visualization frontend
-5. HA collator validator setup
+4. HA collator validator setup

 We are interested in the following areas but want to leave them for future work: